amjcyber/pwnlook/README.md

 ## Detect

-In your EDR you can search for processes accessing `OST` files.
+In your EDR you can search for unsigned processes accessing `OST` files.

 In Cortex XDR would be like: